hownownz/shopping-planner/README.md

 A: Yes!
 GitHub Pages and Firebase (free tier) are both free.
 Firebase limits are very generous for personal use.

 **Q: Is my data private?**
 A: Yes!
 Each user's data is isolated in Firebase.
-No one can see your meals or shopping lists.
+Firestore security rules ensure no one can see your meals or shopping lists.
+See [SECURITY.md](SECURITY.md) for details.

 **Q: Can I use this with my family?**
 A: Each person needs their own account.
 Data is not shared between accounts.
 You can export/import to share meals.